BioBoost/course_iot_devices/docs/02_bluetooth_on_rpi/README.md

   * Characteristic reads, writes, notifications, indications
 * Same roles (client, server) as ATT

+The GATT defines procedures for a client to discover services and characteristics hosted on a server.
+Client then can read, write or subscribe to selected characteristics.

+Contrary to what might be intuitive, the GATT server is usually a Bluetooth peripheral device like a heartbeat monitor.
+The client on the other hand is a central device like a smartphone.

 ## Services and Characteristics

 * A service groups together related attributes